Skip to main content

 The Body’s Internal Response Team

-The functions as a sophisticated internal response team, with its members located throughout the body, including the skin, immune cells, and deep within the brain.
+The melanocortin system functions as a sophisticated internal response team, with its members located throughout the body, including the skin, immune cells, and deep within the brain.
 Its actions are mediated through a family of five distinct receptors, labeled MC1R through MC5R.
-Each receptor type is specialized, responding to specific to carry out different tasks.
-This arrangement allows for a highly tailored response to a wide array of physiological demands, from managing energy stores to orchestrating an immune response.
+Each receptor type is specialized, responding to specific melanocortin peptides to carry out different tasks.

 The melanocortin system acts as a central command for maintaining physiological stability and protecting the nervous system from internal threats.

 The system’s most widely known function relates to pigmentation, as α-MSH binding to the MC1R on skin cells stimulates melanin production.
 Its role is far more expansive.
 It is deeply involved in regulating appetite and energy expenditure through receptors in the hypothalamus.
+It governs adrenal steroid production via ACTH binding to MC2R.
+It also plays a direct and critical role in modulating the body’s inflammatory and immune responses, which is the foundation of its neuroprotective capabilities.

 Understanding Neuroprotection

 Neuroprotection is the active process of preserving the structure and function of neurons.
 Neurons are the fundamental units of the brain and nervous system, responsible for processing and transmitting information.
-They are metabolically active and vulnerable to damage from various sources, including inflammation, oxidative stress, and excitotoxicity—a condition where nerve cells are damaged by excessive stimulation.
+They are metabolically active and vulnerable to damage from various sources, including inflammation, oxidative stress, and excitotoxicity ∞ a condition where nerve cells are damaged by excessive stimulation.

 The melanocortin system exerts its neuroprotective effects by directly addressing these threats.
 By activating its receptors within the central nervous system, it initiates programs that calm inflammation, shield neurons from damaging overstimulation, and support the integrity of the brain’s protective barriers.